johandersson/freemindsearch/README.md

 - Lightweight and easy to use

 ## Build
-Currently only build from source with javac is available.
+Currently only build from source with is available.

+> javac FreeMindSearch.java

+## Run
+> java FreeMindSearch

 © Johan Andersson, 2025